kylevedder/SceneFlowZoo/README.md

 python test_pl.py <my config path> <my checkpoint path> --gpus <num gpus>
 ```

+## Generating paper plots

+After all relevant checkpoints have been tested, thus generating result files in `validation_results/configs/...`, run `plot_performance.py` to generate the figures and tables used in the paper.

-# Submitting to the AV2 Scene Flow competition
+## Submitting to the AV2 Scene Flow competition

 1. Dump the outputs of the model
     a. `configs/fastflow3d/argo/nsfp_distilatation_dump_output.py` to dump the `val` set result